monsoonmaelstrom/book2/book2.md

 “I can’t,” I say, in what I hope is a neutral tone, as I avoid meeting his eyes.
 “You were both right and wrong when you called me an adrenaline junkie—or maybe right, but with an incomplete understanding.
 I am, but it’s more complex than that.
 I can’t just be more careful, because that involves both caring and *remembering* that I care.
 And a lot of times I don’t.
 I don’t care about my life.
 Davy once told me I don’t have a death wish, but I also don’t *not* have a death wish, and that’s true.
 Before you get the wrong idea,” I say, holding up a hand to stop him from interrupting, “I’m *not* suicidal.
 But that might just be because that would involve a level of interest in my own life that I frankly don’t have.

-“I care about *you* a lot though, but if I’m being fully honest, I’m bound to get so bored, or so angry that I forget.”
+“I care about *you* a lot, but if I’m being fully honest, I’m bound to get so bored, or so angry that I forget.”
 I take a deep breath, and force myself to continue.
 “That I forget our lives are linked and that my death will cause yours, or… Or that I forget I care about you, and I’ll kill us both.

 “I try caring.
 I try *really* hard, but I’m honestly terrible at it.
 I’m going to get you killed.”